Pruning Landscape Trees

 Clearance requirements are an important consideration.
 Street trees or trees along walkways and driveways must have limbs high enough to safely accommodate pedestrians and vehicular traffic, signs, and lights.
 Trees grow from the tips and the tops, not from the bottom.
 Branches that grow 6 feet off the ground will always remain at that height and may droop as they grow longer.
 If clearance is not a problem, keep branches on the tree to help the tree grow.
 The need to prune for clearance can be minimized by purchasing trees that have been nursery grown to street tree specifications.

 About two or three years after planting a tree, examine it closely again and prune any broken, malformed, or diseased branches.
 Also, remove any suckers from the base of the tree.
 Step back and look at the tree from all sides to select the permanent branches and branch structure that the tree will have for its lifetime.
-When deciding which branches to remove, consider the following (see Fig. 2):
+When deciding which branches to remove, consider the following (see Figure 2):

 - Thin or prune back any unusually long branch that competes with the leader for dominance.